cysouw/graphicalgrammar/text/english.md

 ### Meiklejohn (1862) *An easy English grammar for beginners* {#sec:meiklejohn1862}

-John Miller Dow Meiklejohn (1830-1902) was a prolific textbook author and in 1876 became the first professor of education in Great Brittain, at the University of St. Andrews.
+John Miller Dow Meiklejohn (1830-1902) was a prolific textbook author and in 1876 became the first professor of education in Great Brittain at the University of St. Andrews in Scotland.
 A detailed account of his life and work is provided by Graves [-@graves2004; -@graves2008].
-Meiklejohn's birthday is widely listed as 1836, for example in the *Oxford Dictionary of National Biography* [@montmorency2004], but Graves [-@graves2008: 11] argues that this is an error.
-Meiklejohn published an enormous number of different textbooks for use in schools [@graves2008: 58-56, 91-109, see also 132-137 for a full list of his publications], partly because his income at St. Andrews was not very high [@graves2008: 50-51, 121].
-Many of the books published under his name were probably researched and written by other people, while Meiklejohn had the editorial control [@graves2008: 63].
+Meiklejohn's year of birth is widely listed as 1836, for example in the *Oxford Dictionary of National Biography* [@montmorency2004], but Graves [-@graves2008: 11] argues that this is an error.
+Meiklejohn published an enormous amount of different textbooks about various subjects [@graves2008: 58-56, 91-109, see also 132-137 for a full list of his publications], partly because his income at St. Andrews was not very high [@graves2008: 50-51, 121].
+Many of the books published under his name were probably researched and written by other people, while Meiklejohn had the final editorial control [@graves2008: 63].

 Before his tenure at St. Andrews Meiklejohn already had published a four-volume grammatical textbook, *An easy English grammar for beginners*, published between 1862 and 1866.
 The first volume deals with the morphological structure of words and does not contain any graphical analyses [@meiklejohn1862a].
 The second volume deals with sentences.
-Meiklejohn [-@meiklejohn1862: ii] here cites recent German grammars of English as the gold-standard for syntactical description [specifically for syntax he cites @sachs1861; @matzner1865], which do not contain any graphical analyses.
-Meikljohn includes a single example of graphical syntax, as shown in [@fig:meiklejohn1862_20], analysing the structure of the sentence [@next].
+Meiklejohn [-@meiklejohn1862: ii] here cites recent German grammars of English as the gold-standard for syntactical description [specifically for syntax he cites @sachs1861; @matzner1865], which, however, do not contain any graphical analyses.
+Meiklejohn includes a single example of graphical syntax in this volume, as shown in [@fig:meiklejohn1862_20], analysing the structure of the sentence [@next].
 This graphical approach is clearly inspired by the diagrams of Clark (see [@sec:clark1847]).
 Meiklejohn does not cite Clark, but he was in Washington, DC, as a private tutor in the years 1853-1854 [@graves2008: 13-14], so he would have ample opportunity to come across the works of Clark.
-Meiklejohn does not pursue this avenue further in his numerous later works, though his notion of "mapping out" a sentence (see below) is closely related to the diagramming craze in the United States.
+Meiklejohn does not pursue this avenue further in his numerous later works, though his notion of "mapping out" a sentence (see below) might have been inspired by Clark's approach.

 ::: ex
 A lady of my acquaintance kept a pet canary for many years in a cage. [@meiklejohn1862: 18]
 :::

 ::: {.im #meiklejohn1862_20}
-Illustration for [@last a] from Meiklejohn [-@meiklejohn1862: 20].
+Illustration for [@last] from Meiklejohn [-@meiklejohn1862: 20].
 This graphical approach is very likely to be inspired by the diagrams from Clark (see [@sec:clark1847]), although there is no direct reference to Clark's approach in the works of Meiklejohn.
 :::

 The third volume of the *Easy English grammar* contains a discussion of parsing, but without any tables or graphics [@meiklejohn1864: 35-40].
-In the final fourth volume
-- table in book four [@meiklejohn1866: 9]
-- "formula" with letters like Lehmann, but format seems most similar to Bauer 1850 (meiklejohn uses a/b/c for adjectival/adverbial/noun=relative/adverbial/complement, note Bauer uses a/b/c for noun/adjective/adverb, respectively...) [@meiklejohn1866: 10-12],
-- various options for analysis [@meiklejohn1866: 65-73], specifically note the tree-structure [@meiklejohn1866: 73]

-probably inspired by Dalgleish!
+In the final fourth volume [@meiklejohn1866] there are various forms of graphical syntax, probably inspired by the grammar of Dalgleish (see [@sec:dalgleish1863]), which was just published in 1865, a year before the publication of Meiklejohn's fourth volume.
+There are various details that point to an influence from Dalgleish, e.g. the six syntactic functions of the simple sentence [@meiklejohn1866: 65] and the *formula* for the complex sentence, as shown in [@fig:meiklejohn1866_12].
+However, Meiklejohn never mentiones the work of Dalgleish, so he might also have been inspired by the German tradition, for example by Friedrich Bauer (see [@sec:bauer1850]).
+Meiklejohn also does not cite Bauer, but he was very proficient in German form an early age on [@graves2008: 12-13].
+At 25 years of age Meiklejohn translated Kant's *Critique of pure reason* into English [@graves2008: 12-17].
+Given this background, it would not be surprising that he ran across a book with the pertinent title *Grundzüge der neuhochdeutschen Grammatik* [@bauer1850].

 ::: ex
 [A]{.grey} The gardener, [*a (s)*]{.grey} who is engaged at Mr. Mann's, [A]{.grey} sold the fruit, [*a (o)*]{.grey} which was not quite ripe, [*b*]{.grey} when the market was over.
 :::

-Meiklejohn does not cite Bauer, but he was very proficient in German form an early age on [@graves2008: 12-13].
-At 25 years of age Meiklejohn translated Kant's *Critique of pure reason* into English [@graves2008: 12-17].
-Given this background, it would not be surprising that he ran across a book with the pertinent title *Grundzüge der neuhochdeutschen Grammatik* [@bauer1850].

 ::: {.im #meiklejohn1866_12}
-*Formula* for [@last b] from Meiklejohn [-@meiklejohn1866: 12], probably inspired by Bauer (see [@sec:bauer1850]).
+*Formula* for [@last b] from Meiklejohn [-@meiklejohn1866: 12], probably inspired by Dalgleish (cf. [@fig:dalgleish1866_51]) or Bauer (cf. [@fig:bauer1850_95]).
 Meiklejohn explains that he uses lower-case letters for different kinds of subordinate clauses, specifically using *a*=adjectival (i.e. relative clause), *b*=adverbial and *c*=noun (i.e. complement clause).
 This is similar to Bauer, though Bauer uses the letters differently (*a*=complement, *b*=relative, *c*=adverbial).
-At other points in his book, Meiklejohn appears to be not consistent in the usage of these letters (cf. [@fig:meiklejohn1866_73])
+At other points in his book, Meiklejohn appears to be not consistent in the usage of these letters (cf. [@fig:meiklejohn1866_73] below).
 :::

-The last of Meiklejohn's proposed analyses for complex sentences is shown in [@fig:meiklejohn1866_73] for the unquoted poetic excerpt in [@next] from Oliver Goldsmith (1770) *The deserted village*.
-Meiklejohn did not explicitly name the author, probably because he assumed that every reader would know this poem.
-Also note that the text in the graphic [@fig:meiklejohn1866_73] slightly deviates from the original poem [@next].
+In the appendix [@meiklejohn1866: 65-73] he discussed various possibilities how to deal with complex sentences with many subordinate clauses.
+The last of Meiklejohn's proposed analyses for complex sentences is shown in [@fig:meiklejohn1866_73] for the poetic excerpt in [@next] from Oliver Goldsmith.
+Meiklejohn did not explicitly mentions this author, probably because he assumed that every reader of his book would know this poem.
+Also note that the text in the graphic [@fig:meiklejohn1866_73] slightly deviates from the original poem in [@next].
 Meiklejohn very probably quoted the poem from memory when writing his book.

 Meiklejohn does not present any detailed explanation of the principles behind this analysis.
 Specifically, the analysis of the subordinate clauses (with the lower-case letters) is inconsistent with his earlier explanations.
 He still uses the letters *a,b,c* but now they appear to indicate different kinds of subordination.
 The letter *a* and *b* both are used for adverbial clauses, while *c* is used for a relative clause.
 Also, the non-finite adverbial clause *the young contending* is not analysed as subordinate, while the multiply-embedded construction *by holding out to tire each other down* and the final relative clause *that would those looks reprove* are both ignored in this analysis by Meiklejohn.

 ::: ex
+Meiklejohn [-@meiklejohn1866: 73], quoting from Oliver Goldsmith (1770) *The deserted village*

 [P.S.]{.grey} How often have I blest the coming day, \
 [A.1.]{.grey} When toil remitting lent its turn to play, \
 [A.2.]{.grey} And all the village train from labour free \